Unirep/Unirep/packages/core/README.md

 ## <img height="24" src="https://pse.dev/_next/static/media/header-logo.16312102.svg" /> Privacy & Scaling Explorations

-This project is supported by [Privacy & Scaling Explorations](https://github.com/privacy-scaling-explorations) in Ethereum Foundation.
+This project is supported by [Privacy & Scaling Explorations](https://github.com/privacy-scaling-explorations) and the Ethereum Foundation.
 See more projects on: https://pse.dev/.